nicostuhlfauth/hrw-bezier/README.md

 ## Docs
 If you want to create your own project, which rests upon this repository or if you are interested in other ways as well, you may have a look at our [API Docs](https://nicostuhlfauth.github.io/hrw-bezier/docs).

+## Build
+We used some ES6 features, so if you change anything in `./decasteljau.js` (from root folder), make sure to run `npm run build` afterwards.

 ## About
 This project has been created by [Nicolas Stuhlfauth](https://github.com/nicostuhlfauth) and [Benedikt Rauch](https://github.com/benediktrauch) as part of the academic module "Computergraphics and Visualization" within the Bachelor degree course Human-Machine-Interaction at Ruhr West University of Applied Sciences.